peterjgrainger/grainger.xyz-static/pages/posts/6-best-software-engineering-podcasts.md

 ---
-  type: posts

 title: 6 best developer podcasts on the internet right now
 date: 2017-09-03
+description: some description
+tag: web development
+author: You
 ---

 You don't know what you don't know.
 Apart from going to a conference the best